-Refuse derived fuel (RDF) - also called Process Engineered Fuel (PEF), RDF is a fuel produced after basic processing in a MRF or MBT to increase the calorific value and remove recyclable materials and contaminants of municipal solid waste, commercial & industrial waste and construction & demolition waste.
+Refuse derived fuel (RDF) - also called Process Engineered Fuel (PEF), RDF is a fuel produced after basic processing in an MRF or MBT to increase the calorific value and remove recyclable materials and contaminants of municipal solid waste, commercial and industrial waste, and construction and demolition waste.

-Solvent blended fuel (SBF) - blend of solvent based PIW and soluble solid PIW to produce a fuel for co-combustion in a cement kiln.
+Solvent blended fuel (SBF) - blend of solvent-based PIW and soluble solid PIW to produce a fuel for co-combustion in a cement kiln.

 Syngas - mixture of mainly carbon monoxide, hydrogen, and methane generated by pyrolysis and gasification processes.
-Syngas can be combusted to generate heat or be used to create diesel, synthetic natural gas or other product
+Syngas can be combusted to generate heat or be used to create diesel, synthetic natural gas or other product.